πŸ₯ž A Breakfast with a Waitlist in Tokyo

 Hi, I'm Malia Yoshioka

 I'm a freelance food and travel writer and online ESL tutor from Hawaii, slowly eating my way around the world and sharing the flavors with you in these weekly updates and on ShoyuSugar.com.
-Happy you're here! =)
+Catch up on past editions here and please feel free to hit reply if you have feedback or questions, I'm always happy to hear from you! =)

 This newsletter is a labor of love from me to you! πŸ’Œ